asyarb/babel-plugin-style-props-emotion/README.md

 ### Stripping props from HTML and JSX

-If you would like this babel plugin to strip all style-props from your resulting code and HTML, specify `shouldStrip` in your plugin options.
+If you would like this babel plugin to strip all style-props from your resulting JSX and HTML, specify `shouldStrip` in your plugin options.

 ```js
 // babel.config.js